Golden Circle – One Day Photo Tour

 Þingvellir (Thingvellir) is a historic site and national park in Iceland, east of Reykjavík.
 It’s known for the Alþing (Althing), the site of Iceland’s parliament from the 10th to 18th centuries.
 On the site are the Þing-vellir Church and the ruins of old stone shelters.
 The park sits in a rift valley caused by the separation of 2 tectonic plates, with rocky cliffs and fissures like the huge Almannagjá fault.

-One of Icelands most beautiful waterfalls, small waterfall but great texture to shot.
+One of Icelands most beautiful waterfalls, small waterfall but great texture to shot on Photo tour of Golden Circle.
 The waterfall is little bit in a remote destination offering a series of small, rambling waterfalls seemingly bright blue in color - The bluest waterfall in Iceland.
 The glacial river Brúará falls 2-3m, ending in a U-turn at the base of the waterfall, where the river is concentrated into a deep crevice that runs through the centre of dark volcanic rock formations.
 This creates sky-blue rapids that almost defy the imagination—and the vistas are made all the more beautiful by the surrounding, lush green flora, which provides a stark contrast to the flowing water.
 Brúarfoss makes up just a small part of Brúará, whose origins lie in the mighty Hvita river which runs from the glacier Langjökull.

 Hot Spring area, Geysir / Strokkur: